Skip to main contentSkip to navigation

 Key facts about the 30% ruling

 In practice, it means you pay less income tax, as a way to compensate for extra costs of moving to and working in a new country (e.g. travel, housing, etc.).
 The 30% ruling is administered by the Dutch Tax Administration (Belastingdienst) and is valid for up to 5 years per employer.
-Note: From 2027, the tax-free portion will be adjusted to 27% for new applicants.
+Note: From January 1, 2027, the tax-free portion will be reduced to 27% for all applicants whose 30% ruling started in 2024 or later.
+Those who started in 2023 or earlier keep the full 30% for their entire ruling period.

 What exactly is the 30% ruling?